antoniohof/masterpdoc/content/blog/2020-12-07-all-knowledge-is-corporeal.md

 ---
 title: All knowledge is corporeal
+category: Theory
 date: 2020-12-07T08:18:16.704Z
-description: Boaventura de Sousa Santos
+description: Boaventura de Sousa Santos passages
 tags: KNOWLEDGE, corporeal
 ---
 “ALL KNOWLEDGE IS CORPOREAL.
 AS A TESTIMONIAL